A smart, sweet cat, the Japanese Bobtail is happiest among people and features a soft, melodious voice that wins the hearts of listeners.

 CFA, ACFA , FIFe, TICA

-The Japanese Bobtail is intelligent enough to learn its name and respond to it.
+The Japanese Bobtail is intelligent enough to learn her name and respond to it.

 The Japanese Bobtail is a medium-sized cat that has both longhair and shorthair varieties.
 Males are bigger than females.
 They are long, slender cats with highly developed muscles that enable them to jump great heights.